The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Introduction

 for any $s>0$.
 In particular, $P_\Gamma(\frac{1}{2})<0$. \end{thm}

 We will show that the trapping of the null geodesic flow in the Kerr and Kerr-de Sitter spacetimes is $\infty-$normally hyperbolic, hence it has negative topological pressure.

-The dynamical behaviour of the geodesic flow has its own geometric interest, but we want emphasize how it will affect the analysis of partial differential equations on manifolds.
+The dynamical behaviour of the geodesic flow has its own geometric interest, but we want to emphasize how it will affect the analysis of partial differential equations on manifolds.
 In general, suppose $P$ is a pseudodifferential operator on a manifold $M$ with homogeneous principal symbol $p$, which is a function on $T^*M$.
 We can define its Hamilton vector field $H_p$ using the natural symplectic structure on $T^*M$.
-Then the result of H\"ormander\cite{hormander_propagation} and Duistermaat-H\"ormander\cite{duistermaat1972fourier} shows that assuming that $f$ is smooth (the cited results deals with $f$ of general regularity, which we omit for simplicity) and the $H_p$-flow is non-trapping, then the solution to
+Then the result of H\"ormander\cite{hormander_propagation} and Duistermaat-H\"ormander\cite{duistermaat1972fourier} shows that, assuming that $f$ is smooth (the cited results deal with $f$ of general regularity, which we omit for simplicity) and the $H_p$-flow is non-trapping, then the solution to

 will remain the same regularity along the $H_p-$flow.
-This type of phenomena is called the \emph{`propagation of singularities'}.
+This type of phenomenon is called the \emph{`propagation of singularities'}.

 In particular, suppose $M$ is equipped with a metric $g$ and denote the fiber variable in $T^*M$ by $\xi$, then the principal symbol of the d'Alembert operator $P=\Box_g$ is $p = |\xi|^2_{g^{-1}}$, and the $H_p-$flow is the geodesic flow.
-The propagation phenomena indicates that the regularity of solutions to the wave equation on this spacetime, which in turn is closely related to the linearized Einstein equation.
+The propagation phenomena indicates that the regularity of solutions to the wave equation on this spacetime, which in turn is closely related to the linearized Einstein equation, is closely related to the $H_p-$flow.